Visiting Madrid? Don’t miss these things!

 Av. de Concha Espina, 1, 28036, map

-If you can’t catch a game, be sure to take the behind-the-scenes tour.
-Even if you’re not a huge fan of soccer or Real Madrid, this is still worth the experience since Madrid is hardcore about their team.
-Any Ronaldo fans out there?
+If you can’t, take the behind-the-scenes tour.
+Even if you’re not a soccer or Real Madrid fan, this is still worth the experience since Madrid is hardcore about its team.
+Are there any Ronaldo fans out there?

 11. Shop and admire the architecture along Gran Vía